jasonl99/card_game/README.md

 Let's try something a little more impressive, and add an animated gif while we're at it.

-We're going to have Firefox on the left, Chrome on the right, both going to the same game named `twoplayers`.
-Both browsers have the development console open so you can see the updates as they happen.
+We're going to have Chrome on the left, Firefox on the right, both going to the same game named `game1`.

+In this example, a GameObserver object has been added to the game.
+This observer receives events directly from WebObjects that it's listening to.
+In the case, we do nothing more than display those events.

 Notice that each click on a card updates the card for both players, across different browsers, and it does it about as close to real time as you can get.
 Notice, too, that the chat window updates with the card drawn by each user, and the Cards Remaining In Deck update as well.
+In this example, I've also created a tracking event on typing in the chat form:  every time I type, and event goes to the server and out to _each_ client.
+Distributed events!

 ![animation](./screenshots/demo.gif)